Olive Garden’s Alfredo Sauce

 For Saucier Pasta: Use 3/4 lb. pasta instead of a full pound.

 - Alfredo sauce will thicken up and harden as it cools, but can be easily microwaved or slowly reheated on the stove top.
-You'll see it begin to take on more of it's original form as it reheats.
+Reheating in a makeshift double boiler is the best reheating method to restore it back to it's original form.

 - Frozen Alfredo sauce should be thawed overnight in the fridge before heating.